NeMo Agent Toolkit as an MCP Server#

 MCP Server Usage#

-The nat mcp command can be used to start an MCP server that publishes the functions from your workflow as MCP tools.
+The nat mcp serve command can be used to start an MCP server that publishes the functions from your workflow as MCP tools.

 To start an MCP server publishing all tools from your workflow, run the following command:

-nat mcp --config_file examples/getting_started/simple_calculator/configs/config.yml
+nat mcp serve --config_file examples/getting_started/simple_calculator/configs/config.yml

 This will load the workflow configuration from the specified file, start an MCP server on the default host (localhost) and port (9901), and publish all tools from the workflow as MCP tools.
+The MCP server is available at http://localhost:9901/mcp using streamable-http transport.

 You can optionally specify the server settings using the following flags:

-nat mcp --config_file examples/getting_started/simple_calculator/configs/config.yml \
+nat mcp serve --config_file examples/getting_started/simple_calculator/configs/config.yml \

 --host 0.0.0.0 \